-US stocks aim to keep rally going on trade tariff truce
+US stocks fall as China wants more talks before signing "Phase One" deal

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In Asian markets, China's Shanghai Composite 1.1 percent and Hong Kong's Hang Seng advanced 0.9 percent.
+In Asian markets, China's Shanghai Composite ended the day 1.2 percent higher and Hong Kong's Hang Seng finished the session up 0.8 percent.
 Markets in Japan were closed for a holiday.

+In Europe, London's FTSE is off 0.6 percent, Germany's DAX is down 0.9 percent and France's CAC fell 1 percent.

 The Associated Press contributed to this article.